github9175/JOS-operating-system/Lab4 note.md

 kern/mpentry.S

+When running a process, a CPU executes the normal processor loop: read an instruction, advance the program counter, execute the instruction, repeat.
+But there are events on which control from a user program must transferred back to the kernel instead of executing the next instruction.
+These events include a device signaling that it wants attention, a user program doing something illegal (e.g., references a virtual address for which there is no PTE), or a user program asking the kernel for a service with a system call.
+There are three main challenges in handling these events: 1) the kernel must arrange that a processor switches from user mode to kernel mode (and back); 2) the kernel and devices must coordinate their parallel activities; and 3) the kernel must understand the interface of the devices well.
+Addressing these 3 challenges requires detailed understanding of hardware and careful programming, and can result in opaque kernel code.

 Any operating system is likely to run with more processes than the computer has processors, and so a plan is needed to time-share the processors among the processes.